GreenLandisaLie/ComfyUI-RichText_BasicDynamicPrompts/README.md

 # Changelog
+- v3.4.0
+  - Added the ability to specify audio-only/visual-only weights when loading a lora from prompt - read more in the instructions provided when you place a new node in a workflow.

 - v3.3.0
   - Fixed loras not loading in some cases when their filenames contain dots '.'
   - Fixed a bug that occasionally caused the cursor style to change when hovering over the node's prompt editor